 3. Soybean Products (Tofu, Natto, etc)

-Tofu, natto, koyadofu, and other soy ingredients such as kinako, soy milk, and yuba (dried tofu skins) are excellent sources of plant-based protein.
+Tofu, natto, koyadofu, and other soy ingredients such as kinako, soy milk, and yuba (dried tofu skins) are excellent plant-based protein sources.
 Silken tofu can easily be crumbled up for easy spoon-feeding.
-Once the baby is able to eat more solid foods, s/he can transition to firm tofu cut into cubes, which can be picked up with a fork or fingers.
+Once the baby can eat more solid foods, s/he can transition to firm tofu cut into cubes, which can be picked up with a fork or fingers.

 Ground-up koyadofu and kinako can be sprinkled on top of purees, yogurt, and rice porridge.
-If the powders are mixed into wet foods, they can be served in the early 5-6 month period.
+If the powders are mixed into wet foods, they can be served in the early 5-6 months.

 We leave out the soy sauce-based seasoning and mustard as they are high in sodium.
 If the smell puts your baby (or you) off, pour hot water over the natto and drain well.
 That should remove some of that funkiness.

-My daughter loves natto from the first day we served it to her and she prefers to eat it as is, which was picking up the beans with her fingers and smearing it all over her face (cue in the eye-rolling and the messy clean up afterward).
+My daughter has loved natto from the first day we served it to her, and she prefers to eat it as is, which was picking up the beans with her fingers and smearing it all over her face (cue in the eye-rolling and the messy cleanup afterward).

 4. Japanese Noodles

 The Japanese love noodles just as much as rice, so naturally, we start serving wheat-based noodles such as udon and somen noodles to our babies in the early 5-6 month period.
-For easy digestion, we would cook the noodles until soften and chop them up into tiny pieces.
+We would cook the noodles until they soften and chop them into tiny pieces for easy digestion.

-Dried noodles have salt added to extend their shelf life, so make sure to wash and drain the cooked noodles very well.
-I personally found somen noodles tricky to serve as the thin noodles clung to everything: the bowl, clothes, hair, basically everywhere!
-Udon was much more manageable and my daughter was able to pick up the cut noodles with her fingers for BLW.
+Dried noodles have salt added to extend their shelf life, so wash and drain the cooked noodles very well.
+I found somen noodles tricky to serve as the thin noodles clung to everything: the bowl, clothes, hair, basically everywhere!
+Udon was much more manageable; my daughter could pick the cut noodles with her fingers.

 Soba noodles are made with buckwheat, which is a known food allergen.
 Just be cautious when serving.